 The first interview will consist of a face to face meeting with the Manager of the department the applicant is interviewing for a position in.
-No more than 5 applicants will be selected for a first interview.
 The purpose of this interview will be to help determine any potential employee's: 1) level of knowledge regarding cannabis operations; 2) existing skill set relevant to the duties of the job offered; 3) their capacity to learn new skills and grasp concepts (specifically regulatory concepts); and 4) potential for deception as an employee.
 At least 2 references will be contacted and details of the interview confirmed.
 A solid background (or an appropriate level of education/experience pertaining to the position offered), a clean record and indicia of honesty will be requisites for the second interview.